 Public trading of shares has a long history in Ireland and, as it predates Irish independence, is closely linked to the development of the concept in the UK.
-The first Irish stock exchange was the Dublin Stock Exchange (DSE) formed in 1793 which was regulated by the Stock Exchange (Dublin) Act of 1799.
-In 1890, the DSE became a founding member of the Council of Associated Stock Exchanges which was made up of a group of Irish and English exchanges.
+The first Irish stock exchange was the Dublin Stock Exchange (DSE) formed in 1793 which was first regulated under the Stock Exchange (Dublin) Act of 1799.
+In 1890 the DSE became a founding member of the Council of Associated Stock Exchanges which was made up of a group of Irish and English exchanges.
 In 1971, the DSE and the Cork exchange merged with the Irish members of the Provincial Brokers Stock Exchange to form the Irish Stock Exchange (ISE).

-In 1973, the ISE merged with its UK counterpart and became the Irish constituent of the International Stock Exchange of the United Kingdom and Republic of Ireland.
+In 1973 the ISE merged with its UK counterpart and became the Irish constituent of the International Stock Exchange of the United Kingdom and Republic of Ireland.
 The exchanges de-merged in 1995 and the London Stock Exchange (LSE) and the ISE once again became independent entities.
 One legacy of the tie-up is that it continues to be possible to maintain a dual primary listing and have shares admitted to the official lists in both Dublin and London.
-The ISE was acquired by Euronext in 2018 and now trades as Euronext Dublin.

-Whilst the number of issuers maintaining equity listings in Ireland has never been large, constituents of the ISE's primary market, (formerly known as the Main Securities Market or MSM but now called Euronext Dublin), do tend to have relatively high market capitalisations and include many household names such as Ryanair and CRH (albeit many also maintain a listing in London).
+Whilst the number of issuers maintaining equity listings in Ireland has never been large, constituents of the ISE's primary market, the Main Securities Market (MSM), do tend to have relatively high market capitalisations and include many household names (albeit many also maintain a listing in London).
 Issuers listed in Ireland tend to be linked by an Irish heritage and have historically clustered in sectors important to the Irish economy such as financial services, construction, aviation, natural resources and pharmaceuticals.

-The Irish equity markets have seen an upturn in initial public offering (IPO) activity in the period since the end of the worldwide financial crisis.
+The Irish equity markets have seen an upturn in initial public offering (IPO) activity in the period since the worldwide financial crisis.
 Initially this was fuelled by IPOs of real estate investment trusts (REITs) in 2013 and 2014, but a range of issuers have pursued IPOs in the intervening period.
-Since 2013 there have been nine listings on Euronext Dublin, including three REITs and two move-ups from the ISE's junior market, Euronext Growth (previously the Enterprise Securities Market or ESM) and 12 IPOs on Euronext Growth.
-As of March 2019, there were 30 issuers listed on Euronext Dublin and 24 on Euronext Growth.
+Since 2013 there have been six listings on the MSM including three REITs and two move-ups from the ISE's junior market, the Enterprise Securities Market (ESM) and nine IPOs on the ESM.
+As of May 2017, there were 27 issuers listed on the MSM and 24 on the ESM.
 There are currently no issuers listed on the ISE's third equity market, the Atlantic Securities Market (ASM), which was launched in 2015.

 Ireland has a listing regime that is conducive to IPO activity and it is a well-trodden path for domestic companies of scale.
-The listing process is open and transparent and will be familiar to issuers and advisers with experience in the UK or under the Prospectus Directive.
-The Central Bank of Ireland (the Central Bank) is an experienced and pragmatic regulator and the ISE is proactive in marketing Ireland as a listing venue and in creating listing products to attract new issuers (as demonstrated by its creation of the innovative ASM).
+The listing process is open and transparent and will be familiar to issuers and advisers with experience in the UK or under the Prospectus Directive.1 The Central Bank of Ireland (the Central Bank) is an experienced and pragmatic regulator and the ISE is proactive in marketing Ireland as a listing venue and in creating listing products to attract new issuers (as demonstrated by its creation of the innovative ASM).
 Dublin is home to sophisticated accountancy and law firms and Ireland's domestic investment banks offer excellent coverage for Irish listed issuers and can create strong liquidity.
-An issuer with a primary listing on Euronext Dublin or Euronext Growth may be eligible to be quoted on the ISE Quotient indices (the Irish equivalent of the FTSE indices in the UK).
+An issuer with a primary listing on the MSM or ESM may be eligible to be quoted on the ISE Quotient indices (the Irish equivalent of the FTSE indices in the UK).